knowsys/rulewerk-eclipse/README.md

 * Right click on ```rls4eclipse``` module and then choose ```Run As``` > ```Eclipse Application``` (for the first time after choosing ```Run As``` the option ```Eclipse         Application``` might not be there, so instead select ```Run Configurations``` > double click on ```Eclipse Application``` and then select ```Run```
 * A new eclipse window will appear but with the features of ```rls4eclipse``` loaded and ready for testing

-Exporting rls4eclipse as a deployable feature
+Exporting Rulewerk-eclipse as a deployable feature
 ------------
 * From eclipse choose ```file``` > ```Export``` > choose ```Deployable features``` under ```Plug-in Development```
 * Select ```rls4eclipse.feature``` under ```Available Features``` and then press ```Options```